Poopies99/CG4002-AR-Laser-Tag/README.md

 ## Setup
 1. The Arduino scripts for the Bluno Beetles can be found under the `hardware` directory
 2. The setup for the internal and external communications for the system can be found separately in `README`s of the `internal_comms` and `external_comms` directories.
+3. Download the software visualiser apk file found in the `visualiser` directory onto 2 separate Android devices.

 ## Running the program